Lipschitz stability in an inverse problem for the Kuramoto-Sivashinsky equation: Introduction

-The first result involves the local well-posedness of the nonlinear equation \eqref{KS1}.
-A less regular framework can be used for this equation.
-However, the method applied in this paper requires the solution and its time-derivative to be at least in $L^2(0,T;H^4(0,1))$.Therefore, let us introduce the following notations for the spaces appearing in this paper:
+Our first result involves the local well-posedness of the nonlinear equation \eqref{KS1}.
+A less regular framework can be used for this equation { but} the method applied in this paper requires the solution and its time-derivative to be at least in $L^2(0,T;H^4(0,1))$.
+Therefore, let us introduce the following notations for the functional spaces appearing in this paper:

 \begin{theo} Let $\gamma\in H^4(0,1)$ and $\sigma \in H^4(0,1)$ be such that